calebsmth54/calebsmth54.github/projects.md

 (2006 to 2010)

 ### Game Description
 Developed numerous maps with a focus on building level geometry, setting atmospheric tone with lighting and effects, and creating scripted level events.
 Made minor code modifications to weapon, character and game mode classes.
-Worked collaboratively with other modders.
+Worked collaboratively with other modders in the Interlopers community.